fmoessbauer/block-puzzle-solver/README.md

 # Block Puzzle Solver

+This program solves the 5x5x5 brick-cube-puzzle in less than one second using a sophisticated algorithmic approach.
+The implementation is both highly efficient as well as easy to understand and is suited for educational purposes.

+While this implementation currently only solves the provided puzzle it can easily be extended to solve any space-filling problem using blocks of arbitrary shapes (even multiple different shapes).

 ## Compiling

 This program depends on [Blaze](https://bitbucket.org/blaze-lib/blaze) and the [Boost Graph Library](http://www.boost.org/doc/libs/1_65_1/libs/graph/doc/index.html).
 For compiling we recommend using cmake: